100nm/python-injection/documentation/entrypoint.md

 ## What is it?

-_The entrypoint refers to the first function executed by the software._
+_An entrypoint is the first function executed when a software component starts._

-Using `python-injection`, you may need to do several things at each entrypoint _(inject dependencies, open a scope or even import Python modules)_.
+When using `python-injection`, you often need to perform several setup actions at the entrypoint _(such as injecting dependencies, opening a scope, or importing Python modules)_.

-To solve this problem, the package contains an `Entrypoint` class, a builder that simplifies the preparation of an entrypoint.
+To solve this problem, the package provides an `Entrypoint` class, a builder-style utility that simplifies entrypoint preparation.

-## Create an entrypoint decorator
+## Creating an entrypoint decorator

-`Entrypoint.make_decorator` is a decorator for creating a decorator for an entrypoint function.
+`Entrypoint.make_decorator` allows you to define a custom decorator for your entrypoint functions.

-The decorate function is the method used to set up the `Entrypoint` object.
-The first parameter of the function is the `Entrypoint` instance that will be built when the entrypoint function is decorated.
-It's possible to inject dependencies into the setup method, but beware: at this stage, not everything can be configured, so make sure you only use `injectables` or `constants`.
+The function you decorate with `make_decorator` serves to configure the `Entrypoint` instance.
+Its first parameter must be the `Entrypoint` instance being built.
+You can inject dependencies into this setup function, but **only** `constants` or `injectables`, because everything is not yet fully configured at this stage.

-**The order of instructions matters**: internally, each builder instruction applies a decorator to the entrypoint function and recreates an `Entrypoint` instance.
+**Instruction order matters**: each configuration step applies a decorator and returns a new `Entrypoint` instance.

 ```python
 # src/entrypoint.py